adrajagopal/pe-projects/markdowns/questions.md

 ## Header & footer partials

+### SOLVED!

 I'm confused about all the links that are within my header & footer.
 How do I make those work on subpages?

-SOLVED!

 ## JSON